-As an example, consider a transaction that includes a request for the "off-hook" event.
-When the transaction is initiated the phone is "on-hook" and this pre-condition is therefore met.
-If the hook-state changes to "off-hook" before the transaction completes, the pre-condition is no longer met, and the transaction therefore immediately fails.
-The "off-hook" event will now be stored in the "quarantine" buffer which then gets processed.
+As an example, consider a transaction that includes a request for the "seizure" event.
+When the transaction is initiated the circuit is "not seized" and this pre-condition is therefore met.
+If the seizure-state changes to "seized" before the transaction completes, the pre-condition is no longer met, and the transaction therefore immediately fails.
+The "seizure" event will now be stored in the "quarantine" buffer which then gets processed.

-7.4.3.4 Ordering of Commands, and Treatment of Disorder
+7.4.3.4 Ordering of Commands and Treatment of Disorder